-- Operational errors: MSD's preparation is taking place on a shortened timeframe, which has led to the simultaneous development of operational policy, business process, business and system requirements, and drafting instructions for legislation.
-Generally, there is a staged approach to this development. - Mitigation: Early involvement of experts from privacy teams, legal, IT etc. to co-design the policy and business processes means that the most feasible options can be worked through to operationalise the high-level policy objectives.
+there is a staged approach to this development.

+Mitigation: Early involvement of experts from privacy teams, legal, IT etc. to co-design the policy and business processes means that the most feasible options can be worked through to operationalise the high-level policy objectives.
 Inland Revenue has also partnered with MSD to test and progress these options.
-Key policy direction will be sought as the project progresses and we will work with key stakeholders, including the Office of the Privacy Commissioner, to address any issues raised. - Implementation date: The changes will require complex system changes.
-The timing is tight for system design and testing.
-The implementation date would be at risk if any policy, operational, or legislative issues arose that required reworking of the MSD IT system. - Mitigation: Continency (financial and resourcing) has been built into both the legislative process and the IT build as they run concurrently.
+Key policy direction will be sought as the project progresses and we will work with key stakeholders, including the Office of the Privacy Commissioner, to address any issues raised.

+- Implementation date: The changes will require complex system changes. s (9)(2)(g)(i) - Mitigation: Contingency (financial and resourcing) has been built into both the legislative process and the IT build as they run concurrently.
 If there are minor legislative changes through that process, the IT build can reflect these and still deliver.
-Each risk has an assigned owner, and a set of controls and mitigation strategies will be developed to manage or minimise their impact.
+Each risk has an assigned owner, and a set of controls and mitigation strategies will be developed to manage or minimise their impact. - Finalising legislation: A new risk has been identified in relation to legislative drafting.
+These issues have arisen due to complexities in the overall child support pass-on policy. - Mitigation: Moving to a phased approach simplifies legislation required by the original implementation time frame agreed to.
+This provides more time to legislate for the more complex aspects of the proposal.